Meghajit/timekeeper/Optimizations.md

         "friday": [{"type": "close","value": 36000}]
         }
     ```
+### Optimization 2: Simplifying the data structure
-- We know that there can only be 2 status of a restaurant: open or close.
+- We know that there can only be 2 status of a restaurant: `open` and `close`.
 As such, there is not much point in
   saving the type as well into the data.
 Also, we can merge a pair of open close timings into just one JSON by just
   mentioning the opening time in UNIX seconds and the duration for which it will remain open in seconds.
 The logic in Timekeeper
   can also be changed accordingly so that it is able to format the data accordingly.